browserengineering/book/book/animations.md

 * *Compile* GPU programs that raster and draw the display list.[^compiled-gpu]

 [^compiled-gpu]: That's right, GPU programs are dynamically compiled!
-This allows GPU programs to be portable across a wide variety of implementations that may have very different instruction sets or acceleration tactics.
+This allows them to be portable across a wide variety of implementations that may have very different instruction sets or acceleration tactics.
 Of course, between frames these compiled programs will typically be cached, so this step won't occur on every frame.